MIRIAM WOLFE SCHOLARSHIP

 Have a grade point average of 2.5 or higher on a 4.0 scale.

-Be a current member of Children’s Theatre of Annapolis (CTA).
-If you are not a current member of CTA, please call the office at 410-757-2281 to pay the $20 membership fee before submitting your application.
+Have paid the annual registration fee for of Children’s Theatre of Annapolis (CTA).
+If you are not a current member of CTA, please call the office at 410-757-2281 to pay the $20 annual registration fee before submitting your application.

 Plan to be involved in the performing arts at the college level.
 This includes both artistic and technical aspects of the performing arts.